kooroshg1/FUN3D/VIV/README.md

    boundary_list(1) = '3'
 /
 ```
 The massoud file is written by running the flow solver `nodet` using `--write_massoud_file` as command line option.
+Please note that this step is not required for the this case since I have already did that and you have the file.

 ## FUN3D Coupled Fluid-Structure Interaction Solution
 I coupled FUN3D with and external FEA solver by using the command line option (CLO) `--aeroelastic_external`.
 To make sure that `nodet` solver reads the updated aerodynamic surface position at each time step, I used `--read_surface_from_file` as well. `nodet` solver requires a shell script called `get_displacements_from_csd` to update the location of the aerodynamic surfaces.
 You need to provide this script.